Ingress

 Setting up Helm

-Once Helm is installed we need to add the repository that will supply us with the Nginx ingress controller chart.
+To install the ingress controller with Helm, we need to add the repository that will supply us with the Helm chart for it.

-We can confirm if the chart is present in our local helm repository like so:
+We can confirm that the chart is present in our local Helm repository using the following command:

 $ helm search repo ingress-nginx